NetApp-StorageGRID/StorageGRID-PowerShell-Module/README.md

 The StorageGRID Webscale PowerShell Cmdlets require at least PowerShell 4.0 and .NET 4.5.

-If you can't install via `Install-Module` you can download the latest version of OnCommand-Insight.zip from the [GitHub Release page](https://github.com/ffeldhaus/StorageGRID-Webscale/releases/latest).
+If you can't install via `Install-Module` you can download the latest version of StorageGRID-Webscale.zip from the [GitHub Release page](https://github.com/ffeldhaus/StorageGRID-Webscale/releases/latest).
 Then extract StorageGRID-Webscale.zip to your preferred PowerShell Module location.
 For the current user to

     $HOME\WindowsPowershell\Documents\WindowsPowerShell\Modules